 With a phone designed for Google Fi, such as a Pixel, you'll get faster calls, texts, and data.
 When you're connected, a VPN also protects your data.

-The 8 Best Unlimited Data Plans to Buy in 2019
+The 8 Best Unlimited Data Plans of 2019

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.